treeverse/lakeFS/docs/use_cases/iso_env.md

 ### Data Manipulation with Jupyter & Spark

-The Everything Bagel comes with Spark and Jupyter installed.
+This use-case discuss manipulating data using Spark, we are using Juputer.
+However you can integrate lakeFS with your favorite [Spark environment](../integrations/spark).
 Let’s use them to manipulate the data on one branch, showing how it has no effect on the other.

-To access the Jupyter notebook UI, go to http://localhost:8888 in your browser and type in “lakefs” when prompted for a password.
+Go to your Spark notebook UI, in our case this is the Jupyter UI.

-Next, create a new notebook and start a spark context:
+Inside the notebook, create a new notebook and start a spark context:

 ```bash
 from pyspark.context import SparkContext